rzk-lang/sHoTT/src/simplicial-hott/08-covariant.rzk.md

 #variable C : A → U
 #variable c : C a
 ```

+Note that we do not fix `a' : A` and `f : hom A a a'`.
+Letting these vary lets us give an easy proof
+by invoking the induction principle for fibers.

 We make some abbreviations to make the proof more readable: